Magic (Olivia Newton-John song)

-In Canada, "Magic" spent two weeks at number one on the RPM Top Singles chart.
-The single also reached number four in Australia and number 32 on the UK Singles Chart.
-It also became Newton-John's biggest Billboard Adult Contemporary hit, spending five weeks at the top of the chart, and also topped the RPM Adult Contemporary chart for a week.
-Billboard ranked "Magic" as the third most popular single of 1980, behind only "Call Me" by Blondie and "Another Brick in the Wall (Part 2)" by Pink Floyd.
+In Canada, "Magic" spent two weeks at No. 1 on the RPM Top Singles chart, and also reached No. 4 in Australia and No. 32 in the United Kingdom.
+"Magic" became Newton-John's biggest Billboard Adult Contemporary hit, spending five weeks at the top of the chart, and also topped the RPM Adult Contemporary chart for a week.
+Billboard ranked "Magic" as the third most popular single of 1980.

-John Lennon named "Magic" and "All Over the World" by the Electric Light Orchestra (ELO) as two recent songs he liked in a Newsweek interview in September 1980, shortly before his assassination.

 Record World called it an "infectious pop ballad [that] has a big beat production treatment".

-In a lawsuit involving the use of "Magic" in a high school musical performance, the US Court of Appeals for the Ninth Circuit described the song as follows:

 Both US and UK B-sides also appear in Xanadu: